Where Data Meets the Realities of the Job

 • Chief Billy Goldfeder, Health and Safety representative for IAFC Board of Directors; leading expert on firefighter safety and health issues

-• Dr. JoEllen Kelly, retired Maryland firefighter in her hometown; head of the National Fallen Firefighters Foundation’s Everyone Goes Home Life Safety Initiatives
+• Dr. JoEllen Kelly, retired Maryland firefighter, in her hometown, project manager with the National Fallen Firefighters Foundation’s Everyone Goes Home Life Safety Initiatives

-• Mike Dubron, Los Angeles, CA-based Firefighter/Paramedic; founder and President of the Firefighter Cancer Support Network
+• Mike Dubron, Los Angeles, CA-based Firefighter/Paramedic; founder of the Firefighter Cancer Support Network

 • Dr. Richard Gist, Assistant to the Fire Chief in Kansas City, MO; leading expert on firefighter mental health